 7. Take in the View From the Elevator

 Kaleici is a settlement that starts from a cliff and descends down to the sea.
 Because of this, a lift was installed to widen beach access, making all our lives a little bit easier.
 But this isn’t just any old elevator, it serves as a lovely touristy spot for taking in the views of the Kaleici neighborhood.
-Click here for the location.
+Click herefor the location.
+Number 4 on the map.

 8. Navigate the Marina (Vielle ville d’Antalya)